daudfauzy98/super-app-test/README.md

 # PT Super App Test
-This is a coding test for a company recruitment
+This is a coding test for a company recruitment.
+This project is using PostgreSQL.
+I have put a migration and seeder in the `main.go` so it will do the job every time you running the project.

 ## List of Routes